PyFi: Toward Pyramid-like Financial Image Understanding for VLMs via Adversarial Agents: Experiments

 \subsection{Setup}

-\textbf{Datasets}. \emph{PyFi}-600K dataset consists of 62,660 sample chains with reward scores of 1.
+\textbf{Datasets}. \emph{PyFi}-600K dataset consists 603,859 samples and 62,660 sample chains with reward scores of 1.
 For evaluation, we proportionally sample 1,000 samples from each capability level to construct the test set across all cases.
-For supervised fine-tuning (SFT), we directly filter out samples for which more than 8 out of 15 VLMs produce the same answer even when the financial image is missing.
-This additional filtering step ensures the removal of samples that may have been memorized by VLMs during pre-training, a phenomenon referred to as data leakage.
+See detail in Appendix~\ref{sec:data-details}.

+\textbf{Data Leakage Mitigation}.
+To ensure a fair evaluation, we systematically identify and exclude samples that exhibit data leakage.
+Specifically, any question that can be correctly answered by more than half of the evaluated models without the image is considered leaked.
+This reduces our test set from 1,000 to \emph{301} samples.
+Detailed analysis and justification are provided in Appendix~\ref{sec:dataleakage}.

 \textbf{Models}.
-For evaluation, we use 15 VLMs as listed in Table~\ref{fig:evaluations}.
+For evaluation, we use 15 VLMs as listed in Table~\ref{tab:vlms-capability}.
 For SFT, we fine-tune Qwen2.5-VL-3B-Instruct and Qwen2.5-VL-7B-Instruct on sample chains to obtain \emph{PyFi-QwenVL-3B} and \emph{PyFi-QwenVL-7B}, respectively.

 \textbf{SFT}.
 We fine-tuned the models on approximately 47K sample chains using two dataset variants: one with chain-of-thought (CoT) annotations (w/ CoT) and one without (w/o CoT).
 In the CoT variant, each question chain is converted into a CoT reasoning sequence, where each reasoning step corresponds to a sub-question and its answer.
 Thus, a chain with \(n\) samples yields a CoT sequence with \(n\) reasoning steps.
 In the non-CoT variant, only the question and answer from the final sample in the chain are used.
 We use the AdamW optimizer with a learning rate of \(1.0 \times 10^{-4}\), cosine learning rate scheduling, and a warmup ratio of 0.1.
 Training is conducted for one epoch with an effective batch size of 8.
 For parameter-efficient fine-tuning, we apply LoRA with full-module adaptation.
 All experiments are carried out on four NVIDIA RTX 5090 GPUs.